ai-on-gke/website/site/content/docs/tutorials/ray-serve/index.md

 By the end of this tutorial, you will:

-1. Set up a GKE Standard cluster with a GPU node pool.
+1. Set up a GKE Autopilot cluster with a GPU node pool.
 2. Deploy the Llama-3.1-8B-Instruct model using Ray Serve and vLLM.
 3. Deploy an ADK agent that communicates with the Ray Serve endpoint.
 4. Test the setup with basic chat completion and tool usage scenarios.